zeitgeistpm/documentation/docs/using-the-faucet.md

 Discord in order to allow for testing and experimentation.

-__NOTE:__ Due to the presence of a click-farm attack on our faucet we needed to take an extra measure to protect and the integrity of the Kusama Derby campaign.
+__NOTE:__ Due to the presence of a click-farm attack on our faucet we needed to take an extra measure to protect the integrity of the Kusama Derby campaign.
 For this reason, we decided to put the faucet behind a $2.00 paywall.
 All of the proceeds will be donated to India COVID Relief Funds.
 We hope you understand.
 The faucet can now be accessed from [this link](https://launchpass.com/kusama-derby-faucet/faucet).